- Public Works

 Cartons and Drink Boxes - Paper “tent-top” cartons, such as those used for dairy and juice products, can be placed in your mixed container recycling, as well as the box-shaped cartons used for soups, soy milk, and single servings of juice.
 Rinse and flatten containers and discard straws, plastic caps and spout may stay.
 Please note that drink pouches (flexible, silvery) are not recyclable.

 Cell Phones - Cell phones can contain lead, mercury, cadmium, arsenic, and other toxic substances, which could find their way into the air or water supply if disposed of in the trash.
 Fortunately they can be both recycled and re-used.
 At a market price of over 2 dollars a phone, many non-profit organizations collect them as a fundraising activity.
 Local collection sites include the Amherst Senior Center (Bangs Center), the Transfer Station and the Amherst V.F.W.

 Christmas Trees - Artificial trees must be disposed of in regular household trash.
 Real trees are banned from Massachusetts landfills, and are typically composted.
-The Town coordinates an early January Christmas tree pick-up for residents with contracted haulers, or you may bring cut Christmas trees to the Transfer Station at no charge (Vehicle Sticker not required).
-In both cases the trees must be tinsel, light and decoration-free and cut into pieces no greater than 4 feet wide or high.
+You may bring cut Christmas trees to the Transfer Station at no charge (Vehicle Sticker not required).
+Trees must be tinsel, light and decoration-free and cut into pieces no greater than 4 feet wide or high.
 Wreaths should be disposed of with regular trash due to contamination from metal and other intertwined objects unless they can be dismantled and disposed of as brush (a fee may apply).

 Chlorine - Chlorine products (household and pool variety) are accepted during the annual Household Hazardous Waste Collection event.